fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 **********

 The FusionPBX code is constantly evolving.
-Bug fixes being submitted, additions to improve security, making FusionPBX look nicer, to be more flexible, and best of all new features.
-A complete summary of the changes can be found on the github code page https://github.com/fusionpbx/fusionpbx/commits/master .
-Initially google code svn was the place to download code from but since that has closed github is where the code now lives.  `Click here for the Youtube video <https://youtu.be/QUB3u9pZ7ks>`_.
+Bug fixes being submitted, additions to improve security, making FusionPBX look nicer, to be more flexible, more scalable, and new features.
+A complete summary of the changes can be found on the github code page https://github.com/fusionpbx/fusionpbx/commits/master.  `Click here for the Youtube video <https://youtu.be/QUB3u9pZ7ks>`_.

-|

-Menu -> Advanced -> Upgrade
-####################

-| This tool allows you to update the source code, update the database structure, restore the default menu and  permissions.
+Go to the menu then click on Advanced and then Upgrade.
+This tool allows you to update the source code, update the database structure, restore the default menu and  permissions.

 .. image:: ../_static/images/fusionpbx_upgrade.jpg